In a previous post, we have written a comprehensive overview of WordPress Themes.

-(WordPress.org – Free WordPress Theme Directory)
+(WordPress.org – Themes Directory)

-Use The Theme Feature Filter
+Use The WordPress Theme Filters

 WordPress has a built-in filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colors, Layout and Features …

-… and bring back only themes that are “responsive” …
+… and display only themes that are “responsive” …

 Pros & Cons Of Using Free WordPress Themes

-If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and great support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below: